Who Is at Fault in a Rear-end Accident?

 Rear-end collisions are the most common type of accident in the U.S. According to the National Highway Traffic Safety Administration (NHTSA), they make up 29 percent of all crashes.

-Many people think of rear-end collisions as minor accidents fender benders that, perhaps, damage a bumper or cause mild aches and pains.
-But although that’s true of some rear-end crashes, many inflict significant damage and severe, even fatal, injuries.
+Many people think of rear-end collisions as minor accidents--fender benders that, perhaps, damage a bumper or cause mild aches and pains.
+Although that's true of some rear-end collisions, many inflict significant damage and severe, even fatal, injuries.

 In most states, victims of rear-end accidents have the legal right to claim compensation from the party or parties at fault for their injuries.
 In some states, injured victims can get their first and last dollar of compensation from an at-fault party.
 In others, they can only pursue an at-fault party for payment after receiving the maximum available compensation from their no-fault insurance policy.